 Somak Ghoshal’s post

-on Huffington Post made similar points, as did Ashley Tellis’ piece
+made similar points, as did Ashley Tellis’ piece

 However, while they all made references to provisions in law or the Vishakha guidelines, they had to throw in some version of the disclaimer that “due process” did not usually work; the reality on ground is not the same as the rules on paper.
 They typically go on to ask disingenuous questions which only undermine their own arguments.